mccraigmccraig/laters/README.md

 * values in the exception context are either Success or Failure records
 * any exception thrown will be caught and wrapped in a Failure
+* this is the default context for any value which doesn't otherwise identify a context

 ### promise context

 * values in the promise context are promises
 * any exception thrown will be caught and wrapped in a failed promise
+* this is the default context for promises and deferreds

 ### RWSX context